- CAPE COD

 - MARTHA’S VINEYARD

 ith free honey samples that span the globe from the sweet, airy honey of Vermont to the dark, smoky honey of South Africa, Follow the Honey (the name is based on the comment Bob Woodward is purported to have made while investigating the Watergate scandal: “Follow the money”) gives commoners a glimpse at the world of beekeeping—including the underground network of Bostonians who keep bees.
 “Queen Bee” Mary Canning opened the store to give customers a chance to slow down and take a peak a sustainable beekeeping subculture.
 She sells a buzz-worthy array of honey and beeswax products, including lotion, candles, candy, and, of course, an amazing variety of honeys.
 There’s even a daily special on tap for sampling.
+You can learn tips and tricks about bee keeping and even find out advice for topics like Bees and colder weather.
 Warne

 Honeybees pollinate 75 percent of flowers, crops, and other vegetation.
 There are an estimated 1,000 amateur beekeepers in Boston.

 Monday through Saturday, 11 a.m. to 7 p.m.

 These lines serve Follow the Honey.
 Click to find more secrets on your route.

 Happy New Year, everyone!
 Here are 17 ways to keep your New Year's resolutions: ow.ly/C1iO30hx0Qa